itssadia/Virtual-Classroom/README.md

 # Virtual-Classroom
-A web based project using php,html,CSS and javascript Index.html is the homepage
+A web based project using php,html,CSS and javascript.Index.html is the homepage